-My first suggestion is to start reading simple books that you have read in your native language before, especially if you fear that your language level in Italian is still too low to tackle them.
+My first suggestion is to start by reading simple books that you have already read in your native language, especially if you are afraid that your level of Italian is still too low to tackle them.

-Remember the example I told you in the previous paragraph?
-About the Harry Potter books series?
-The Sorcerer’s Stone, for example, has a very simple writing style where chunks of sentences tend to repeat themselves throughout the chapters.
+Do you remember the example I gave you in the previous paragraph?
+The Harry Potter books?
+The Sorcerer’s Stone, for example, has a very simple writing style, where parts of sentences tend to be repeated throughout the chapters.

-If you’ve already read it in English (or whatever your native language is), you will have much less trouble understanding the general meaning of the sentences even when you don’t understand all the words on the page.
+If you’ve already read it in English (or whatever your native language is), you’ll have much less trouble understanding the general meaning of the sentences, even if you don’t understand all the words on the page.

-This is a piece of really important advice and that’s why I’m placing it on top of this list.
-If you are like me and like to look up every unknown word in the dictionary, even reading a single page will get tiring very quickly if you aren’t determined enough to go on.
+This is really important advice, which is why I’m putting it at the top of this list.
+If you’re like me and like to look up every unfamiliar word in the dictionary, reading even a single page will get tiring very quickly if you’re not determined enough to keep going.

-You will risk losing interest if you have to take too many breaks from reading to pick up the dictionary.
-Reading books in Italian that you are already familiar with in other languages will allow you to guess the meaning of a word from its context and your memory.
+You risk losing interest if you have to stop reading too often to use the dictionary.
+Reading books in Italian that you are already familiar with in other languages will allow you to guess the meaning of a word from its context and from your memory.

-What follows is a short collection of simple and very common books in Italian.
+Below is a small collection of simple and very common books in Italian.